Deploy Python using Docker containers

 http://<name>.azurewebsites.net.
 You can Ctrl+click the URL in the Output panel, or right-click the App Service in the Azure: App Service explorer and select Browse Website.

 Make changes and redeploy

 Because you inevitably make changes to your app, you end up rebuilding and redeploying your container many times.
-Fortunately, the process is very simple:
+Fortunately, the process is simple:

 Make changes to your app and test locally.